GravityKit/GravityView/readme.txt

 = develop =

 * Fixed: PHP notice appearing when a translation file is not available for the chosen locale
+* Fixed: Search clear button disappearing when using GravityView Maps layout

 = 2.10.2.2 on April 19, 2021 =